zkm5022/pac/README.md

-# Pac Men Game
+Pac Men Game<br>
 This project is a small game that allows the user to add as many Pac Men as they want and send them racing in random directions with the click of a button.
-This is similar to the real Pac Man game, only with no maze as a boundary. <br><br>
+This is similar to the real Pac Man game, only with no maze as a boundary.
+To run this game, simply load the index.html file.
+There are two buttons at the top left of the screen.
+Click the "Add PacMan" to add as many Pac Men as you want.
+Then, when you are ready to start the game, click "Start Game" and the Pac Men will begin moving.
-<a href="index.html"> Pac Men Game</a>